How to Calculate Your True Vehicle Cost per Job

 What counts as "annual fixed costs"?

-Insurance, registration, servicing and repairs, tires, and any other recurring vehicle cost — cleaning, accessories, parking permits.
+Insurance, registration, servicing and repairs, tires, and any other recurring vehicle cost, such as cleaning, accessories, or parking permits.
 The calculator adds those five together, then divides by the miles or km you actually drive in a year to get a fixed cost per mile.

 Why does driving fewer miles increase my cost per mile?